-It's hardly surprising that film critics have had a field day slicing the Bewitched movie apart into the thinnest ribbons they finesse, given the historically grim results of TV shows converted into film features.
-The presence of Nicole Kidman, Will Ferrell, Shirley McLaine, and Michael Caine hasn't assuaged the misgivings.
-It surprises me only slightly more than Shepherd found nice things to say about it.
-It's not the routine practice of someone making fatuous statements to raise the temperature.
-Shepherd is more discriminating than that, sticks with particulars and examples, and compares the current film against a host of other recent work by the current Bewitched participants.
-It amounts to arguing that the film is good because it sucks less than recent offerings; it's an awkward way of making a case for a movie and a nightmare for studio publicists searching for a helpful blurb.
-But it gives the reader a compelling sense of how at least one critic thinks popular entertainment should be constructed and executed.
+It is hardly astonishing that the movie critics have been unsparing in their dissection of the movie version of Bewitched, given the dismal track record of television shows adapted into cinematic features.
+The presence of Nicole Kidman, Will Ferrell, Shirley McLaine, and Michael Caine has not mollified the skeptics.
+It surprises me only marginally more than Shepherd found some merit in it.
+It is not a matter of someone making fatuous pronouncements for provocation.
+Shepherd is more fastidious than that; he sticks to specifics and illustrations, and compares the current movie with a host of other recent works by the same participants.
+It amounts to arguing that the movie is good because it is less bad than its predecessors; it is an inelegant way of making a case for a movie and a nightmare for studio publicists looking for a flattering blurb.
+But it gives the reader an intriguing glimpse into how one critic thinks popular entertainment should be conceived and executed.

-Three decades, I think, into his job, and his reviews are as brutal if elegantly phrased as ever.
-He does catch you by surprise, though, and finds sensibly lovely things to say about films other critics have attacked like packs of hungry dogs.
+Three decades into his job, and his reviews are as brutal if elegantly phrased as ever.
+He does catch you surprised, though, and finds sensibly lovely things to say about films other critics have attacked like packs of hungry dogs.
 He gave Prince’s star-writer-director vehicle Under The Cherry Moon three stars out of his five-star rating system, appreciating the film’s look and measured style and the director’s ability to create a fantastic sense of place without making a mess of the art he’s trying to create.
-Likewise, he awarded a five stars to Walter Hill’s seriously under-estimated Streets of Fire.
+Likewise, he awarded five stars to Walter Hill’s seriously under-estimated Streets of Fire.
 Among other comments, he cited that virtually every other critic missed or chose not to discuss, that the ostensible rock and roll fable was actually a Western with its narrative conventions set in the mid 20th century America.
 Shepherd’s discussion of the Hill film is more nuanced than I’ve given here, but let it suffice that he was right about both films.